GSA/ficam-arch/_services/14_federation.md

 Federation has many different applications, including:

-*Accepting specific characteristics (attributes such as unique identifiers) describing an individual from another organization:*
+*Accepting an authentication transaction from another organization:*

-> An individual can use their agency-issued credential containing an internal unique identifier to directly log in to a different agency’s online service.
-The online service registers the unique identifier in their system for future use.
+> Agency A authenticates one of its users and passes identity attributes and transaction details to Agency B. Agency B grants access to an application for that identity.

-*Accepting an Authentication transaction from another organization:*
+*Accepting specific characteristics (i.e., attributes such as identifiers) describing an individual from another organization:*

-> Agency A authenticates one of its users and passes identity attributes and transaction details to Agency B who can grant accesses to that identity for a given application.
+> An individual can use their agency-issued credential containing an internal identifier(s) to directly log in to a different agency’s online service.
+The online service registers the identifier(s) in their system for future use.

 ## Federation Services
 The Federation services in the Federal ICAM architecture include Policy Alignment, Authentication Broker, and Attribute Exchange.